Pre-K Printable Fun

 Pond Life Sensory Bin

-Reader Cheryl V shared this pond sensory bin.
-She added frogs and numbers from the Pond Animals Activity Pack for her preschoolers to find.
+Create a fun pond sensory bin incorporating math and science.
+Add frogs and numbers from our Pond Animals Activity Pack for preschoolers to find.
+View Member Instructions

 Picture